nevinkopp/nevinkopp.github.io/_projects/5_project.md

     </div>
 </div>
 <div class="caption">
-    An example of the types of obstacles used
+    An example of the types of obstacles used: The PID controller helped ensure the robot moved in a straight line.
 </div>

 <div class="row justify-content-sm-center">